correspSearch/csLink/README.md

     data-exclude-edition
 `xml:id` of the edition to be excluded from search.
 Multiple ids divided by comma.

+    data-language
+Language of the widget.
+Can be `en` or `de`, if left blank, `de` is chosen as the default language.

 ## Copyright
 Developed by
 Jonas Müller-Laackman